abdouu12/abdouu12.github.io/_posts/2025-03-26-baremetal_programming.md

 .size reset_handler, .-reset_handler

 ```
-we also need a default handler that takes care of any interrupts we haven't implemented which will prevent any sudden crashes in the MCU.
+We also need a default handler that takes care of any interrupts we haven't implemented which will prevent any sudden crashes in the MCU.

 ```s
 .section .text.Default_Handler, "ax", %progbits